 Tips for Media Interviews

-If you need assistance with a media interview — because you’re nervous, because it deals with a sensitive issue or for any other reason — reach out to University Relations as soon as possible.
+If you ever need assistance with a media interview — because you’re nervous, because it deals with a sensitive issue, or just because you want to communicate as clearly and accurately as possible — reach out to University Communications as soon as possible.

 When you find out about the interview request